Debuggingss/py-webdriver-torso/WEBDRIVER/SOUND/README.txt

 The sounds will be here while generating the videos.
-The file won't be deleted but the sound files change after each video generated.
+This file won't be deleted but the sound files changes after each generated video.